 - Roll the dough.
 Roll the dough into 1.5 tablespoon-sized balls – you can scoop them out with a small cookie scoop.
 Place on a parchment-lined baking sheet and freeze for 30 minutes.

 - Dip the peanut butter balls.
 Dip each ball into melted chocolate and return to the baking sheet.
 Refrigerate for 30 minutes until hardened.

 If at all possible, weigh the ingredients.
 It’s important to use precise measurements so the consistency of the peanut butter dough comes out properly.
 If it feels too soft and sticky, add more powdered sugar.

 Tips For Success

 Peanut butter: For the best results, use a commercial brand of peanut butter that is salted but unsweetened.
-Natural peanut butter can be too oily resulting peanut butter balls that are too soft to hold shape.
+Natural peanut butter can be too oily resulting in peanut butter balls that are too soft to hold shape.

 Confectioners’ sugar: It’s important to use powdered sugar.
 This thickens the dough so it can be shaped.
 Other sugars won’t work the same way and will leave a gritty mouth feel.

 Storage & Freezing

 - Keep them tightly covered and store them in the refrigerator for up to 2 weeks.